marcglasberg/async_redux/README.md

       stateObservers: persistor.createStateObservers(),
     );

+## How to interact with the database

+The following advice works for any Redux version, including AsyncRedux.

+Pretend the user presses a button in the dumb-widget, running a callback which was passed in its constructor.
+This callback, which was created by the Connector widget, will dispatch an action.

+This action's async reducer will connect to the database and get the desired information.
+You can **directly** connect to the database from the async reducer, or have a **DAO** to abstract the database implementation details.

+This would be your reducer:

+    @override
+    Future<AppState> reduce() async {
+        var something = await myDao.loadSomething();
+        return state.copy(something: something);
+    }

+This rebuilds your widgets that depend on `something`, with its new value.
+The state now holds the new `something`, and the local store persistor may persist this value to the local file system, if that's what you want.

+## How to deal with Streams

+The following advice works for any Redux version, including AsyncRedux.

+AsyncRedux plays well with Streams, as long as you know how to use them:

+- Don't send the streams down to the dumb-widget, and not even to the Connector.
+  If you are declaring, subscribing to, or unsubscribing from streams inside of widgets, it means you are mixing Redux with some other architecture.
+  You _can_ do that, but it's not recommended and not necessary.

+- Don't put streams into the store state.
+  They are mutable, they should not be persisted to the local filesystem and, more importantly, **they are not app state**.
+  Instead, they are something that "generates state".

+#### So, how do you use streams?

+Let's pretend you want to listen to changes to the user name, in a Firestore database.
+First, create an action to start listening, and another action to cancel.
+We could name them `StartListenUserNameAction` and `CancelListenUserNameAction`.

+- If the stream should run all the time, you may dispatch the start action as soon as the app starts, right after you create the store, possibly in `main`.
+And cancel it when the app finishes.

+- If the stream should run only when the user is viewing some screen, you may dispatch the action from the `initState` method of the screen widget, and cancel it from the `dispose` method.
+Note: more precisely, your Connectors send the callbacks to do that to the stateful dumb-widgets.

+- If the stream should run only when some actions demand it, their reducers may dispatch the actions to start and cancel as needed.

+#### And where the stream subscriptions themselves are stored?

+As discussed above, you should NOT put them in the store state.
+Instead save them in some convenient place elsewhere, where your reducers may access them.
+Remember you **only** need to access them from the reducers.
+If you have separate business and client layers, put them into the business layer.

+Some ideas:

+- Put them as static variables of the specific **actions** that start them.
+For example, `userNameStream` could be a static field of the `StartListenUserNameAction` class.

+- Put them in the **state classes** that most relate to them, but as **static** variables, not instance variables (which would be store state).
+  For example, if your `AppState` contains some `UserState`, then `userNameStream` could be a static field of the `UserState` class.

+- Save them in global static variables.

+- Use a service locator, like <a href="https://pub.dev/packages/get_it">get_it</a>.

+Or put them wherever you think makes sense.
+In all cases above, you can still inject them with mocks, for tests.

+#### How do streams pass their information to the store and ultimately to the widgets?

+When you create the stream, define its callback so that it dispatches an appropriate action.
+Each time the stream gets some data it will pass it to this action's constructor.
+The action's reducer will put the data into the store state, from where it will be automatically sent down to the widgets that observe them (through their Connector/ViewModel).

+For example:

+    Stream<QuerySnapshot> stream = query.snapshots();

+    streamSub = stream.listen((QuerySnapshot querySnapshot) {
+      dispatch(DoSomethingAction(querySnapshot.documentChanges));
+      }, onError: ...);

+#### To sum up:

+1. Put your stream subscriptions where they can be accessed by the reducers, but NOT inside of the store state.

+2. Don't use streams directly in widgets (not in the Connector widget, and not in the dumb-widget).

+3. Create actions to start and cancel streams, and call them when necessary.

+4. The stream callback should dispatch actions to put the snapshot data into the store state.

 ## Recommended Directory Structure

 You probably have your own way of organizing your directory structure, but if you want some recommendation,